omicscodeathon/denguedrug/README.md

 ### Mechanism of Binding Characterization of selected compounds

+Building on the structure-based molecular docking approach, the interactions between the predicted compounds and the identified binding pocket were analyzed.
+Biomolecular interactions between the NS2B/NS3 protease and the docked compounds were illustrated using LigPlot, which is crucial for identifying promising lead compounds.
+The characterization of binding interactions enabled the identification of key residues within the active sites of the target proteins.
+To identify suitable inhibitors of the NS2B/NS3 protease, the hydrogen and hydrophobic interactions between the shortlisted compounds and the active site residues were investigated.

 <p align="justify">
   In continuation of the structure-based molecular docking, the interactions of the compounds within the predicted binding pocket were determined further to confirm the binding affinities of the predicted compounds.
 The biomolecular interactions between the NS2B/NS3 protease and the compounds were generated via <a href="https://doi.org/10.1002/jcc.21334">LigPlot</a>.
 Characterizing the binding interactions enabled the identification of critical residues within the active sites of the respective targets.
 To identify the compound that best inhibits the activities of the NS2B/NS3 protease, hydrogen and hydrophobic interactions between the shortlisted compounds and the residues in the active site were elucidated.
 </p>

+The interactions of the ligands docked in the active site were evaluated, revealing interactions with essential residues such as His51, Ser135, Leu128, Pro132, Ser131, Tyr161, and Asp75, as detailed in Table 3 and Supplementary Table 2.
+Anhydrophlegmacin and anhydrophlegmacin-9,10-quinones_B2, which showed the highest binding affinities, interacted with several of the same residues, including His51, Asp75, Gly151, Leu128, Pro132, and Gly153.
+These ligands formed hydrogen bonds with the catalytic triad residues Asp75, Ser135, and His51, with bond lengths measuring 2.57, 3.06, and 2.86 Å, respectively.
+The known inhibitor Prednisolone established hydrogen bonds with Gly151 (2.90 Å, 2.71 Å), Asp75 (2.95 Å), His51 (3.21 Å), and Gly153 (2.93 Å, 3.16 Å).
+Furthermore, ZINC14441502 interacted through hydrogen bonds with Gly151 and Ser135 at bond lengths of 2.86 and 2.99 Å, respectively, and exhibited hydrophobic interactions with Leu128, Gly153, Asn152, Val72, Asp75, His151, and Phe130 (Supplementary Table 2).
+A total of 39 out of 56 compounds docked effectively, interacting with key residues in the active site and were selected for downstream analysis.

 <p align="justify">
   For the interactions of the protease, the ligands docked to the active site were seen to interact with the proposed residues such as His51, Ser135, Leu128, Pro132, Ser131, Tyr161, and Asp75, as shown for the best hits in the Table below and fully detailed in the <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">Supplementary file 1</a>.
 Anhydrophlegmacin and anhydrophlegmacin-9,10-quinones_B2 which had the highest binding affinities interacted with similar residues such as His51, Asp75, Gly151, Leu128, Pro132, and Gly153.
 They interacted with conserved catalytic triad residues Asp75, Ser135, and His51 through hydrogen bonding with bond lengths of 2.57, 3.06, and 2.86 $Å$ respectively.
 The inhibitor Prednisolone interacted via hydrogen bonding with Gly151 (2.90 $Å$, 2.71 $Å$), Asp75 (2.95 $Å$), His51 (3.21 $Å$), Gly153 (2.93 $Å$, 3.16 $Å$).
 In addition ZINC14441502 formed hydrogen bonds with Gly151 and Ser135 with bond length 2.86 and 2.99 $Å$ respectively; and hydrophobic bonding with Leu128, Gly153, Asn152, Val72, Asp75, His151 and Phe130. <b>39</b> out of 56 hits docked firmly, interacted with critical residues in the active site, and were selected for downstream analysis.
 </p>

 <!---

+The protein-ligand interactions of the top 20 hits with NS2B/NS3 post-docking were analyzed, including interactions involving two known inhibitors.

 **Table 3.** Top 20 Protein-ligand interactions of selected hits with NS2B/NS3 post-docking, including interactions of two known inhibitors.

 | N°  | Compound names                                                      | Binding Affinity ($`kcal/mol`$) | Hydrogen bonding with bond length ($`Å`$) | Hydrophobic contacts |